What is a new hire welcome letter?

 You may also want to provide these items:

-- Links to employee tools and resources
+- Links to employee tools and resources: Share logins or guides for systems they may use regularly.

 How to create a welcome letter or welcome email for new employees

-Follow these steps to create your company’s employee welcome letter.
+Follow these steps to create your company’s employee welcome letter:

 1. Determine your goals